Kapelianovych/moru/README.md

 });
 ```

 You may want to opt out of autotracking for some reactive values.
-To achieve this behaviour instead of calling getter function use its `raw` property.
+To achieve this behaviour instead of calling a getter function use its `raw` property.

 ```JavaScript
 const [count, setCount] = useState(0);